Yash-Hingu/Stepper-project/README.md

 ## Inputs Connection

 1. **Pedal Button (D4):**
-   - The pedal button on pin D4 triggers motor rotation by a specific number of steps, as directed by a PySerial script.
+   - The pedal button on pin D4 triggers motor rotation by a specific number of steps, as directed by a main.py script.

 2. **Homing Switches:**
    - Home switch for M1: Connected to pin D40.
    - Home switch for M2: Connected to pin D42.
    - Home switch for M3: Connected to pin A11.
-   - These switches are used for homing each of the three axes of the motors.
+   - These switches are used for homing each of the three axis of the motors.

 3. **Teaching Button (X+ Servo - Red Connector):**
    - The teaching button is connected to the signal pin of the X+ servo on the onboard.